Hello everyone, and welcome back to my blog for Part 3!

 Anyway, before I got started on cones, Mrs. June had me warm Ollie up a little bit.
 I started with groundwork first...

 In this picture I am keeping my feet in the same spot and just having Ollie trot around me.
+It is a super fun exercise to try! |

 ..and then did some bending to get his body soft and supple...